coomia/rolap4j-framework/README.md

      }
 ```

-The following snippet retrieve the same result as the one above :
+The following snippet retrieves the same result as the one above :
 ```java
  try {
        // Defining the columns to project ...